 Importance of Internal Communication

-- Control: Control means keeping something within the limit.
-Lack of control causes misuse of resources.
+1. Control: Control means keeping something within the limit.
+Lack of control causes the misuse of resources.
 Such control can be possible if there is effective internal communication.

-- Job Satisfaction: Employee dissatisfaction has negative effect on job performance and therefore causes of dissatisfaction are to be identified and removed.
-Sound internal communication can help here and as a result employees will be inspired.
+5. Job Satisfaction: Employee dissatisfaction has a negative effect on job performance and therefore causes of dissatisfaction are to be identified and removed.
+Sound internal communication can help here and as a result, the employee will be inspired.

-- Preparation of plan and therefore execution of plan
+- Preparation of plan and therefore execution of the plan

 - Exchange of news and views